How Bitcoin Transactions and UTXOs Work

 A signed transaction is just a small bundle of data.
 To go anywhere, it has to reach the network, so your wallet broadcasts it to the Bitcoin nodes it is connected to.

 Each node independently checks the transaction before passing it along.
 Are the signatures valid?
 Do the inputs actually exist and remain unspent?
 Do the numbers add up, with outputs never exceeding inputs?
 A transaction that fails any of these checks is quietly dropped and travels no further.
 One that passes is relayed to that node's peers, which relay it to theirs.
-Within seconds it has rippled out to thousands of nodes around the world.
+Typically within a few seconds it has spread across much of the network of reachable nodes.
 No single company approves it; the shared rules do.

 The Mempool: The Waiting Room